Animal Diversity 2026

 password: coral

-4. On the "Animal Diversity" page, enter your name.
+2. On the "Animal Diversity" page, enter your name in the Student Name textbox.
 (If someone else is purchasing the textbook for you, have them enter YOUR name in the box, not theirs.)

 |